 What can you expect from an externally-led PFDD meeting?

 If you have attended any of PDSA’s past conferences, you know we always end the conference on Sunday with a patient panel, where patients share their personal journey with ITP.
 Always insightful and inspiring, if not often heartbreaking, patients learn a tremendous amount about their disease from other patients and caregivers.
 Over the years, we have had patients say to us “Why don’t you have these patient panels earlier in the conference so that the doctors can hear what it is like to live with ITP?”
 Well, think of the EL-PFDD program as a larger patient panel session.
-We will have two patient panels of 4-6 patients/caregivers each who will talk about the symptoms and burden of living with ITP and the impact of treatments and their side effects.
-PFDD meetings are also facilitated large group discussions where all patients and caregivers in the room will have a chance to share what it is like to live with their condition; discuss the daily impact of ITP, tell stories to highlight their unmet needs, and describe the shortcomings and advantages of current therapies and treatments.
+We had two patient panels of 4-6 patients/caregivers each who talked about the symptoms and burden of living with ITP and the impact of treatments and their side effects.
+PFDD meetings are also facilitated large group discussions where all patients and caregivers in the room have a chance to share what it is like to live with their condition; discuss the daily impact of ITP, tell stories to highlight their unmet needs, and describe the shortcomings and advantages of current therapies and treatments.
 As experts in what it is like to live with their condition, ITP patients and caregivers are uniquely positioned to inform the understanding of the therapeutic context for drug development and evaluation.

 The EL-PFDD was a half-day meeting and ran from 11am-4pm on Friday, July 26.
 Following the EL-PFDD meeting, PDSA hosted a patient mixer from 4-5pm with appetizers and non-alcoholic beverages.
 With a number of new ITP drugs in the pipeline, this was a rare opportunity to have your voices heard and truly make an impact on the understanding of the unmet medical needs and quality of life issues that matter most to ITP patients.